nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_document_profiles.md

 For a complete definition of the Outpatient Letter document see the section on [message definitions.](explore_defs_overview.html)

-## ITK Outpatient Letter FHIR Document Profile Referencing ##
+## ITK3 Outpatient Letter FHIR Document Profile Referencing ##

-The diagram shows the referencing between the profiles in the bundle which make up the ITK Outpatient Letter FHIR Document.
+The diagram shows the referencing between the profiles in the bundle which make up the ITK3 Outpatient Letter FHIR Document.

 When using ITK3 there is an outer bundle structure which is called the [ITK3 Send Payload Bundle structure](https://nhsconnect.github.io/ITK3-FHIR-Messaging-Distribution/explore_messages.html#itk-send-payload-bundle-diagram) for use with ITK3.